Let's talk about SSH a little bit.

 ssh <username>@<hostname>

-• username - server user.
+- server user.hostname

-• hostname - server host.
+- server host.
 If not known, IP address can be provided instead.

 If you are connecting with the server for the first time, you will be asked to confirm server identity.
-If you confirm it, the public key of the server will be saved into your local ~/.ssh/known_hosts file.
-Next time you try to connect, your known_hosts file will be checked and since the server public key is already added there, this step will be skipped.
+If you confirm it, the public key of the server will be saved into your local ~/.ssh/known_hosts

 As a next step, you will be asked for a password to confirm that you are authorized to access the server.
 If provided password is not correct, connection will be rejected.